asteriskman7/kaiser/README.md

 # kaiser
-Kaiser is a discord bot for handling roles.
+Kaiser is a discord bot for managing roles.

 Kaiser does not do a million other things.

 Kaiser commands start with a percent sign %.

+Kaiser can only manage roles lower than its highest role.

 You can see the list of commands and their usage with %help.